Zagreb 1

 Parc Zoologique de Paris.

 I was deposited by my bla bla car from Reims in an area I had never previously visited.
-I decided to walk T the Maria Canal for my Seiki Shiatsu workshop with Catherine Dompas, but I dawdled so much, I had to ake the tube the rest of the way!
+I decided to walk the Maria Canal for my Seiki Shiatsu workshop with Catherine Dompas, but I dawdled so much, I had to take the tube the rest of the way!

 Where people live – I have seen this all over London and Paris recently: more people made homeless by the rich-poor divide.